mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 to wait.

-When there are a lot of small DATAGRAM frames (e.g., an audio stream) and a lot of large DATAGRAM (e.g., a video stream), it may be a good idea to make sure the audio frames can be included in a QUIC packet that also carries video frames (i.e., the video frames don't fill the whole QUIC packet).
+When there are a lot of small DATAGRAM frames (e.g., an audio stream) and a lot of large DATAGRAM frames (e.g., a video stream), it may be a good idea to make sure the audio frames can be included in a QUIC packet that also carries video frames (i.e., the video frames don't fill the whole QUIC packet).
 Otherwise, the QUIC stack may have to send additional small packets only carrying single audio